This dreamy set of islands may be our favorite place to vacation.

 How to get there:

 To find this paradise, it’s quite easy.
-If you’ll be staying on Isla Colon, walk to the center of town and search for huge white vans — spot the ones labeled with “Bocas del Drago” and pay about $5 USD for a round trip excursion to the dock where you’ll pay about $1.50 for a quick ferry over the starfish beach (Playa Estrella).
+If you’ll be staying on Isla Colon, walk to the center of town and search for huge white vans — spot the ones labeled with “Bocas del Drago” and pay for a round trip excursion to the dock where you’ll buy a cheap ticket for a quick ferry over the starfish beach (Playa Estrella).
 Take as long as you like to hang out with these starfish before taking another water ferry back and hopping into another white “Bocas del Drago” van.

 See The Island Of Birds

-Board a water taxi over to Isla Pájaros (aka Bird island) for some pretty, pretty views — your hostel might be able to help you book this.
-One ILP group talked to their hostel who charged them $10 USD for a water taxi from Bocas del Drago to the bird island, which was a lot cheaper than a set tour you could book on the main street of Isla Colon.
+Board a water taxi over to Isla Pájaros (aka Bird Island) for some pretty, pretty views — your hostel might be able to help you book this.
+One ILP group talked to their hostel about getting a water taxi from Bocas del Drago to the island.
+The hostel charged them a lot less than what the going rate is for one of those set tours you book on the main street of Isla Colon, so it's worth starting there first.

 Walk Around Town (+Check Out This Restaurant)